gauravrathore2u/kafka/README.md

 -> we can have consumer groups, these consumer groups can have many consumers.

 -> One consumer can consume many partitions BUT two consumers can not try to consume one partition in a single Consumer group.

+-> we can use kafka as Queue ans pubsub both,
+-> in Queue we have one producer and one consumer, In PubSub we have one producer and many consumer.

+--> Using as Queue:- If no. of partition = no. of consumers then it each partition will have its consumer i.e. it will work like a queue